-One of the things that I have been really passionate about during my time as a business owner is supporting working mums.
-I find it truly distressing to hear about the amount of women who have had really great corporate careers, then they decide to start a family and either struggle to go back to work or they go back to work and end up compromising their role as mum.
+One of the things that I have been passionate about during my time as a business owner is supporting working mums.
+I find it truly distressing to hear about the number of women who have had great corporate careers, then they decide to start a family and struggle to go back to work.
+Or they go back to work and end up compromising their role as mum.

-Why do working mums struggle to go back into work?
+Why do they struggle to go back into work?

-Well it’s simple, there are a limited number of companies who offer truly flexible roles that will allow women to continue to work and look after their family.
+Well it’s simple, there are a limited number of businesses who offer truly flexible roles that will allow women to continue to work and look after their family.

 And why should they need to compromise their role as mum?

-I have seen it many times, working mums who decide to condense a full-time role into 4 days per week and then just end up working on their day off because the business needs it, with many ending up working more hours than contracted in the first place.
-Or mums who hire a nanny to allow them to pursue a career and as a result they end up sacrificing precious time with the children as they grow up.
+I have seen it many times, working mums who decide to condense a full-time role into 4 days per week and then just end up working on their day off because the business needs it.
+Many end up working more hours than contracted in the first place.
+Or mums who hire a nanny to pursue a career and they end up sacrificing precious time with the children as they grow up.

 I have to say that it does feel like we are still living in the dark ages, why are women not able to successfully have both?
 I think this is one of the main reasons why we see the number of people going self-employed rising year on year.
 Eventually the only losers will be the corporates who just don’t want to move with the times.